jfayaz/SpecTSim/README.md

 USGS currently possess Hazard Curves and Deaggregation only for PGA and Periods = 0.2, 1.0, & 2.0 sec and Vs30 = 180, 259, 360, 537, 760 & 1150 m/s.
 Hence the Hazard Curves are generated only for these Periods and Deaggregation is conducted for the Period closest to the Period entered by the user.

-Collaborators and Contributors:

-Jawad Fayaz (UC-Irvine) and Farzin Zareian (UC-Irvine).

     Primary citation for this tool :